Open-Ended Automatic Programming Through Combinatorial Evolution: Code Complexity

 \section{Code Complexity}

 Genetic algorithms have been used for automatic programming already, however, a large number of iterations are required to significantly increase code complexity in order to solve more complex problems \cite{harter2019advanced}.
-It therefore seems beneficial to use combinatorial evolution in which complexity seems to increase in fewer steps and thus less time.

-Code complexity has been measured in this context with different approached.
+It therefore seems beneficial to use combinatorial evolution in which complexity seems to increase in fewer steps and thus less time.\\ Code complexity has been measured in this context with different approaches.
 The cyclomatic complexity of a code is the number of linearly independent paths within it \cite{ebert2016cyclomatic}.
-For instance, if the source code contains no control flow elements (conditionals or decision points), the complexity would be 1, since there would be only a single path through the code.
-If the code has one single-condition IF statement, there would be two paths through the code -- one where the IF statement evaluates to TRUE and another one where it evaluates to FALSE -- so the complexity would be 2.
-Two nested single-condition IFs, or one IF with two conditions, would produce a complexity of 3 \cite{McCabe.1976}.
-According to Garg \cite{Garg.2014} the cyclomatic complexity is one of the most used and renowned software metrics together with other proposed and researched metrics, such as the number of lines of code and the Halstead measure.
-Although the cyclomatic complexity is very popular, it is difficult to calculate for object-oriented code \cite{sarwar2013cyclomatic}.
+For instance, if the code contains no control flow elements (conditionals), the complexity would be 1, since there would be only a single path through the code \cite{RN112}.
+If the code has one single-condition IF statement, the complexity would be 2 because there would be two paths through the code -- one where the IF statement evaluates to TRUE and another one where it evaluates to FALSE \cite{RN112}.
+Two nested single-condition IFs (or one IF with two conditions) would produce a complexity of 3 \cite{McCabe.1976,RN112}.
+According to Garg \cite{Garg.2014}, cyclomatic complexity is one of the most used and renowned software metrics together with other proposed and researched metrics, such as the number of lines of code and the Halstead measure.
+Although cyclomatic complexity is very popular, it is difficult to calculate for object-oriented code \cite{sarwar2013cyclomatic}.